valmir-filho/node-red/README.md

 Conteúdo:

-Exercícios do curso de Node-RED do Curso de Node-RED do Prof. Bruno do canal CFB Cursos;
+Exercícios do Curso de Node-RED do Prof. Bruno do canal CFB Cursos;

-IDEs utilizadas: IntelliJ e Eclipse.
+IDE utilizada: Node-RED.